 Babur, Akbar, Shahjahan, Shah Alam, Aurangzeb etc. Another prized possession of

-Other possessions worth mentioning are the Telugu and Malyalam manuscripts
+possessions are the Telugu and Malyalam manuscripts written on palm leaves.

-Conservation & Binding
+Conservation & Binding Section

-"preventive" and "interventive" activities.
-Reduction and
+"interventive" activities.
+Reduction and wherever possible,

-effective and least expensive strategy for collection.
+expensive strategy for collection.

 Collection Development Division